 This is the basic structure of the Amazon Elastic Compute Cloud architecture.
 As per requirement, virtual machines of different configurations could be used with the help of the EC2 instance.
 Pricing options, individual server mapping could be done using it.

 To improve the efficiency of the server and the application, over the web servers, the software or the hardware load is shared using a technique known as Load Balancing.
 In traditional web application architectures, the common network appliance which is used is the Hardware load balancer.
-The Elastic Load Balancing service is provided by the AWS architecture, where across multiple available sources, the traffic is distributed to the EC2 instances.
+The AWS architecture provides the Elastic Load Balancing service, where across multiple available sources, the traffic is distributed to the EC2 instances.
 Also, from the load-balancing rotation, the Amazon EC2 hosts are dynamically added or removed.
-The load balancing capacity could be dynamically grown and shrink by the Elastic Load Balancing.
+Therefore, the load balancing capacity could be dynamically grown and shrink by the Elastic Load Balancing.
 The traffic demands would be adjusted henceforth, and the sticky sessions would address the advanced routing needs.

 AWS Service Delivery

 To improve performance, the traffic is spread across the web servers with the help of the Elastic Load Balancer.
 Over multiple available zones, the traffic is distributed to the AWS EC2 instances.
 From the load-balancing rotation, the Amazon EC2 hosts are dynamically added or removed.
-As per the traffic conditions, the load-balancing capacity could be dynamically grown and shrink by the Elastic Load Balancing.
+Thus, the load-balancing capacity could be dynamically grown and shrink by the Elastic Load Balancing as per the traffic conditions.

-Similar to the inbound network firewall, a feature called security groups is provided by Amazon’s Elastic Compute Cloud.
+Like the inbound network firewall, Amazon’s Elastic Compute Cloud provides a feature called security groups.
 Those protocols, ports, which are allowed to reach the instances need to be specified.
-The appropriate traffic is routed to each instance by the one or more security groups assigned to each EC2 instance.
+The appropriate traffic is routed to each instance by one or more security groups assigned to each EC2 instance.
 The access to the EC2 instances is limited by the specific subnets used to configure the security groups.

 In the cloud, the memory cache is managed by the Amazon Elastic Cache.
-The load on the services is reduced by the cache.
-The frequently used information is cached, which helps to improve the database performance and scalability.
+As a result, the cache reduces the load on the services.
+In addition, the frequently used information is cached, which helps to improve the database performance and scalability.

 The data is stored within resources by the Amazon S3 as objects called buckets.
 Within the bucket, as per the requirement, any number of objects could be stored.
 To access the data as block storage, the Amazon EBS could be used.
 Beyond the running instances of life, persistence is required.
 To increase performance, up to one terabyte of the Amazon EBS volumes could be maximized.